jso0003auburn/gifbot/README.md

   * Heroku account [Heroku](http://heroku.com).
   	* use Heroku config vars to set the following (all variables come from dev.groupme.com)
   	* http://i.imgur.com/TFxrfLe.png
-      * botId = bot id for your group
+      * botId = bot id for your main group (from dev.groupme.com)
-      * botIdAlt = bot id for a test group (optional)
-        * It will still work if you don't enter this variable
+      * botIdAlt = bot id for a test group (optional--should work even if you don't enter this variable)
-      * groupId = group id for your group
+      * groupId = group id for your main group (from dev.groupme.com)
-      * botName = name of your bot
+      * botName = name of your bot (from dev.groupme.com)